 Stephen P. Antony

-Lakewood, Colorado – March 10, 2017 Energy Fuels Inc. (NYSE MKT:UUUU; TSX:EFR) (“Energy Fuels” or the “Company”), today reported its financial results for the year ended December 31, 2016.
-The Company’s Annual Report on Form 10-K has been filed with the U.S....
+Lakewood, Colorado – May 5, 2017 Energy Fuels Inc. (NYSE MKT:UUUU; TSX:EFR) (“Energy Fuels” or the “Company”), today reported its financial results for the quarter ended March 31, 2017.
+The Company’s quarterly report on Form 10-Q has been filed with the U.S....

 White Mesa Mill

 Energy Fuels is the only conventional uranium mining producer in America.
 At Energy Fuels, we take great pride in owning and operating the highly strategic White Mesa conventional uranium mill, which is the only fully-licensed and operating conventional uranium mill in the U.S. With a licensed capacity of 8 million pounds of uranium per year, Energy Fuels boasts enormous production scalability from this facility as uranium prices rise in the coming years.
 Our conventional assets also include some of the largest and highest-grade uranium mines and projects in the United States, including the Canyon mine and the Roca Honda, Sheep Mountain and Henry Mountains projects.
 To learn more about Energy Fuels’ conventional production, click here.